 After this the conference came back to the report with sharp challenges from the Communists re Russian and Ruhr Policy.

-Mr. J. R. Clynes was severely castigated for his cowardly attack on Russia in the "Financial Times" during the Anglo-Russian crisis.
+Mr. J. R. Clynes was severely castigated for his cowardly conference to the conference of the conference of attack on Russia in the "Financial Times" during the Anglo-Russian crisis.
 But Mr. Webb refused to go into the matter when the article was produced.
-Then Comrade Pollitt weighed in on the Ruhr question as follows:- "I wish to refer back the pages dealing with the attitude of the International towards the Ruhr, and that it be taken as a vote of censure on the Executive Committee.
+Then Comrade Pollitt weighed in on the Ruhr question as follows:-

+"I wish to refer back the pages dealing with the attitude of the International towards the Ruhr, and that it be taken as a vote of censure on the Executive Committee.